whisperengine-ai/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 **Why it matters**: Individual experience doesn't equal universal truth.

+**Everyday example:**

+Imagine someone says: "I discovered the secret to perfect health!"

+You ask: "What is it?"

+They say: "Drink coffee at 6 AM, exercise at noon, and eat pasta every night.
+I did this for a year and felt amazing!
+I've formalized it into the Universal Health Equation with AI."

+**Problems:**
+- Sample size of 1 (just them)
+- No control (maybe they'd feel good anyway)
+- No comparison (is this better than other routines?)
+- Individual preference (you might hate coffee or be gluten-intolerant)
+- Correlation ≠ causation (maybe they felt good because they got a new job)

+**Their experience is real.
+The "universal law" is not.**

 **What to ask**: "Has this been tested on populations beyond the creator?"

 **Real examples**: Both [AI_Amplified_Belief_Systems_Case_Study.md](AI_Amplified_Belief_Systems_Case_Study.md) (psychological framework) and [SUBJECT_A_CASE_STUDY_PUBLICATION.md](SUBJECT_A_CASE_STUDY_PUBLICATION.md) (mathematical framework) demonstrate this pattern across different domains.